sominathpatil/Qr-generator/README.md

 Generates a new QR using the QRCode() constructor

-Clear button resets both input and QR display.
+Clear button resets both input and QR display

---
+---
 📎 CDN Used
 <script src="https://cdn.jsdelivr.net/npm/qrcodejs/qrcode.min.js"></script>